Before diving into jersey relic cards, let’s quickly zip through the evolution of the baseball card.

 Relic Cards (or Memorabilia Cards)

+Relic cards are those that feature a piece of material from a baseball player, event, or playing field.
 As mentioned above, jersey cards fall under the greater umbrella of “relic cards.”
-Meaning, it’s not just the “jersey” that has found its way onto cards—that’s right, pants, socks, patches, hats, and other pieces of the uniform have all been featured on cards, along with equipment like bats, most notably, and even gloves and cleats.
+But in addition, pieces of pants, socks, patches, hats, and other parts of the uniform have all been featured on cards, along with equipment like bats, most notably, and even gloves and cleats.

 There are also cards that include field dirt, bases, and more!
 Thus, relic cards can be used to describe any piece of material on/in a card, and not just jerseys.